rust-lang/book/2018-edition/src/ch10-02-traits.md

 #### Trait Bounds

-The `impl Trait` syntax works well in some cases, but it doesn't let us refer to the type of `item` anywhere else in the function.
-Instead, we could use a 'trait bound':
+The `impl Trait` syntax works well in small cases, but it doesn't let us refer to the type of `item` anywhere else in the function.
+If we needed that, we could use a 'trait bound' instead:

 ```rust,ignore
 pub fn notify<T: Summary>(item: T) {